 It will train future experts in Computational Science and Engineering.
 Here the focus is more on computational modelling, optimization, scientific programming, and simulation.
 Also in this case the application areas of specialization are numerous: fluid dynamics for engineering and earth sciences, computational physics, computational chemistry, computational cosmology, control and simulation-based design.

-Both curricula will give you a solid preparation in 3 main areas:
+The three curricula will give you a solid preparation in 3 main areas:

 - Data analytics and machine learning